Leadership Insights

 Asking the Right Questions

-As the board develops a common language and understanding of AI, it becomes possible to delve deeper into more complex issues, which include three primary areas: (1) Addressing Strategy, (2) Responsible AI, and (3) Risks and Regulations.
+As the board develops a common language and understanding of AI, it becomes possible to delve deeper into more complex issues, which include three primary areas: (1) Strategic Urgency, (2) Responsible AI, and (3) Risks and Regulations.
 We break down each of these areas in detail along with several key questions board members will want to ask.

 As board members, many have seen waves of technology come and go, promoted one day as “the next big thing” and obsolete soon thereafter.
 Given the bold claims for AI, some might argue we should wait and see.
-Others will say we’re already too late given that AI could be a game-changer that disrupts and transforms entire industries.
+Others will say we’re already too late given that AI is already disrupting and transforming entire industries.
 While we don’t have the absolute answer, it is the responsibility of boards to make a conscious decision, recognizing that doing nothing is also a choice – and a risky one.

 Mitigating the risk of inaction requires board members to be proactive in understanding the potential benefits and challenges of AI adoption.
 They need to foster a culture of innovation and continuous learning within the organization, encouraging exploration and experimentation with AI applications.